cazyw/shakespeare-quotes/README.md

 ```

 This will automatically open the browser to http://localhost:3000/

-For online production, accounts were setup in Heroku and mLab.

 The following was added to `package.json` to build and bundle the React/front-end files for production so the web app only runs on one server (Express server).
 Heroku automatically runs this.
 ```